abhishekml121/PHP/README.md

 # PHP
-This repository conatains most of my php projects.
+This repository contains most of my php projects.